Temijr2014/SSH-Brute-Force-Defensive-Hardening-Lab/README.md

 ```
 sudo fail2ban-client status
 ```
-If you see Number of jail: 1 and Jail list: sshd, then Step 2 was a success!
+If you see Number of jail: 1 and Jail list: sshd, then it was a success!

 # Results & Analysis
 The implementation of Fail2Ban successfully mitigated the attack.
 Unlike the basic UFW limit, Fail2Ban: